 |---|---|

-| 5:45 pm | Guests collected and transferred to dinner venue |
+| 5:00 pm | Transfer to Dinner |

-| 6:00 pm – 9:00 pm | 'Dinner with the Stars' – Bellwether Winery Commence your Coonawarra experience beneath the southern sky at the historic Glen Roy Shearing Shed, home of Bellwether Wines.
-Enjoy a relaxed evening featuring regional produce and local wines, introduced with a Welcome to Country and smoking ceremony by Boandik Elder.
+| 6:00 pm – 7:00 pm | 'Dinner with the Stars' – Bellwether Winery Gather beneath the vast southern sky, surrounded by ancient gum trees at the historic Glen Roy Shearing Shed home of Bellwether Wines – Sue Bell.
+Enjoy a relaxed evening featuring regional produce from the land and local wines, introduced with a Welcome to Country and smoking ceremony by Boandik Elder.
 The menu will highlight Coonawarra’s culinary and cultural heritage, shared alongside stories from local winemakers and community members. |

 | DAY 2 – TUESDAY 13th APRIL | |